LS | Lisa Stern

 Why Has Michigan Enacted These New Laws?

-In a statement following the enactment of these laws, Governor Whitmer emphasized that no one in Michigan should fear gun violence at school, work or home.
-She highlighted the fact that extreme risk protection orders have proven effective in reducing suicides and saving lives in other states.
+In her statement following the enactment of these laws, Governor Whitmer emphasized that no one in Michigan should fear gun violence at school, work or home.
+She highlighted the fact that ERPOs have proven effective in reducing suicides and saving lives in other states.
 They have also prevented guns from falling into the hands of domestic abusers and violent criminals.
-She stressed the importance of taking concrete actions beyond thoughts and prayers to reduce gun violence, and ensure the safety of all Michigan families and communities.
+She stressed the importance of taking concrete actions beyond thoughts and prayers to reduce gun violence and ensure the safety of all Michigan families and communities.

 Once the new red flag laws go into effect, you’ll need to follow a specific legal process to obtain an ERPO in Michigan.
 The goal of this process is to ensure the safety of at-risk individuals while also respecting the rights of the person subject to the ERPO.
 Here’s a broad overview of the process: